Data in Action

 Vehicle-to-Grid (V2G)

-EVs as mobile electricity storage
+EVs as mobile storage

 Battery Storage